pouchdb-community/ember-pouch/README.md

 An easy way to secure your Ember Pouch-using app is to ensure that data can only be fetched from CouchDB &ndash; not from some other server (e.g. in an [XSS attack](https://en.wikipedia.org/wiki/Cross-site_scripting)).

+You can use the [content-security-policy](https://github.com/rwjblue/ember-cli-content-security-policy) plugin to enable Content Security Policy in Ember CLI.
+You also will have to set the CSP HTTP header on your backend in production.

-To do so, add a Content Security Policy whitelist entry to `/config/environment.js`:
+To use, add a Content Security Policy whitelist entry to `/config/environment.js`:

 ```js
 ENV.contentSecurityPolicy = {
   "connect-src": "'self' http://your_couch_host.com:5984"
 };
 ```

-Ember CLI includes the [content-security-policy](https://github.com/rwjblue/ember-cli-content-security-policy) plugin by default to ensure that CSP is kept in the forefront of your thoughts.
-You still have actually to set the CSP HTTP header on your backend in production.

 ### CORS setup (important!)